oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

     </copy>
     ```

-4. Enter the password to access your local machine if you are asked to enter your password at the command prompt.
+4. Enter the password to access your local machine if you are prompted to enter your password.

 5. In a new terminal, run the following command to note down the external IP address of the Istio ingress gateway.